dmwm/cms_consistency/site_cmp3/README.rst

 When the same value is present in the base configuraion file and in the RSE attributes, the value from the RSE attributes will be used, which allows the RSE admin to override the configuration values for the RSE.

-If you want to keep the changes for forseable future, please notify those who maintain the base configuration file to incorporate your changes into the base configuraton so they are recorded permanently.
+If you want to keep the changes for forseeable future, please notify those who maintain the base configuration file to incorporate your changes into the base configuraton so they are recorded permanently.